Anne Tamar-Mattis

 Anne Tamar-Mattis is an American attorney, human rights advocate, and founder of interACT (formerly Advocates for Informed Choice).
 She currently serves as interACT's Legal Director.

 Career

-Anne Tamar-Mattis spent six years as the Director of the National Youth Talkline at Lavender Youth Recreation & Information Center, a national peer-support line for LGBTQ youth.
+Tamar-Mattis spent six years as the Director of the National Youth Talkline at Lavender Youth Recreation & Information Center, a national peer-support line for LGBTQ youth.
 She became the first Program Director for the San Francisco LGBT Community Center in 2001.
-In 2003 she took a hiatus to attend law school and graduated from the University of California, Berkeley School of Law in 2006.
+In 2003, she took a hiatus to attend law school and graduated from the University of California, Berkeley School of Law in 2006.

 Tamar-Mattis founded interACT with the support of fellowships from Equal Justice Works (2006) and Echoing Green (2008).
 She has been an adjunct professor at the University of California, Berkeley School of Law since 2008 where she teaches Sexual Orientation & the Law.